 How Do I Prepare for the Wonderlic?

 That being said, proper preparation is key to go in with confidence.
-BoostPrep offers a Wonderlic prep course that contains all the information you need to ace the exam, from timed practice tests to study guides and explanations.
+You can use a Wonderlic prep course to prepare.
+It includes: